 That is also a good sign.

-It’s totally the brining that does it.
-Yes, it takes time.
+Yes, it takes time to brine chicken.
 Four hours to be exact.
 But it is beyond worth it.
 The meat is simply succulent.
 And my favorite new frying technique that I tried with this Garlic Fried Chicken, helps the meat cook perfectly while allowing the skin to stay perfectly golden brown.

 I’ve said perfect a lot in this post.
 I can’t help it.
-This.
-Fried.
-Chicken.
+This Brined Fried Chicken.
 Is.
 Perfect.